uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 The Data Item shall be filled, by using the information of the &lt;TRANSIT OPERATION.
 Limit date&gt;, included either:<br /><br />
-- in the initial declaration CC015C message or
+- in the initial declaration CC015C or CCA15D messages or
-- in any possible amendments CC013C or
+- in any possible amendments CC013C or CCA13D or
 - using the revised expected arrival date entered by the Officer at the Office Of Departure when the movement is released for transit.